 Mindfulness as a Foundation for Healing

-Jon Kabat Zinn defines mindfulness as “becoming friends with yourself.”
-The path of self healing begins by building a relationship with ourselves while a mindfulness practice reminds us of who we really are.
+We can start making better decisions when we can tune into our bodies' wants and needs.
+Mindfulness coaching offers structured guidance to help individuals achieve this awareness and build healthy habits.
+Jon Kabat-Zinn defines mindfulness as “becoming friends with yourself.”
+The path of self-healing begins by building a relationship with ourselves, while a mindfulness practice reminds us of who we really are.

 Meditation as a Tool to Achieve Mindfulness

-On the surface, there are many reasons to meditate: Meditation promises clarity, focus, and even a keen level of awareness to the subtle pleasures of life.
+On the surface, there are many reasons to meditate: Meditation promises clarity, focus, and even a keen level of awareness of the subtle pleasures of life.
 It’s also natural for our reasons to be more goal-oriented since greater concentration and balance can help us perform better at work, in sports, and creatively.
-The drive for success and achievement demands optimal human performance, and while mindfulness practice does increase performance, it also can alter our definition of success and happiness in the first place.
+The drive for success and achievement demands optimal human performance.
+While mindfulness practice does increase performance, it also can alter our definition of success and happiness in the first place.

-I imagine the first humans to be so primal and connected with their environments that a “hyper-present state” of reality was the status quo: All information being exchanged by intuition and full-bodied sense perception— allowing the mind to be much more instinctually and fully aware of the present moment.
+I imagine the first humans were so primal and connected with their environments that a “hyper-present state” of reality was the status quo: All information was exchanged by intuition and full-bodied sense perception, allowing the mind to be much more instinctually and fully aware of the present moment.

-Nowadays, there is so much to distract our attention from the present-moment and even our physical reality for that matter.
-Technology has introduced many different simulations to busy ourselves with and while some of these advancements have made our lives better and more connected, they also have become ways to distract ourselves from our emotional and spiritual intelligence.
+Nowadays, there is so much to distract our attention from the present moment and even our physical reality.
+Technology has introduced many different simulations to distract ourselves with.
+While some of these advancements have made our lives better and more connected, they have also become ways to distract ourselves from our emotional and spiritual intelligence.

 As humans, we all have an innate capacity to reach this level of hyper-presence to cultivate psychic development, self-realization, and genuine compassion.
-However, we tend to fixate on stubborn patterns and impulses that either avoid pain or cling to pleasure.
-When we start noticing these unfulfilling thought patterns and reactive behaviors, we tend to seek out a remedy to dislodge the pesky existential splinter of ‘dukkha’ that steadily throbs in our subtle body.
+However, we fixate on stubborn patterns and impulses that avoid pain or cling to pleasure.
+When we start noticing these unfulfilling thought patterns and reactive behaviors, we seek a remedy to dislodge the pesky existential splinter of ‘dukkha’ that steadily throbs in our subtle bodies.

-Dukkha is a Buddhist term that refers to the unsatisfactory nature of things.
+Dukkha is a Buddhist term for the unsatisfactory nature of things.
 It is often translated as "suffering," but it encompasses a broader range of experiences, including pain, frustration, dissatisfaction, and impermanence.

 Most remedies are merely band-aids that cover up the discomfort only temporarily.
-In order to truly let go of our suffering, it must be eradicated at the root.
-This where mindfulness comes in: As we learn to treat our experience with gentleness, and see into the impermanent nature of our feelings, we can begin to ease our reactive tendencies and just be with our experience.
-As we witness our experience for what it is, we soon come to understand we are not the pain, the sadness, the anger, the discomfort or even the pleasure, but yet we’ve become accustomed to reacting to it.
+To truly let go of our suffering, it must be eradicated at the root.
+This is where mindfulness comes in: As we learn to treat our experience with gentleness and see into the impermanent nature of our feelings, we can begin to ease our reactive tendencies and just be with our experience.
+As we witness our experience for what it is, we soon come to understand we are not the pain, the sadness, the anger, the discomfort, or even the pleasure—yet we’ve become accustomed to reacting to it.

 Mindfulness gives us another choice — to be with our experience with gentleness and begin to let go.